ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_17_streamlit_whisper/guide.en-gb.md

 Using 5 CPUs will be enough to download the model, ensuring sufficient memory resources are available.

 Two volumes will be associated with this job:

 - The first volume will contain the `ai-training-examples` [GitHub repository](https://github.com/ovh/ai-training-examples/), containing the Python script used to download the Whisper model.
-For security, this volume is configured with Read-Only (RO) permission, as we just need access to the Python script, located at `ai-training-examples/apps/streamlit/whisper/download_model.py`
+For security, this volume is configured with Read-Only (RO) permission, as we just need access to the Python script, located at `ai-training-examples/apps/streamlit/whisper/download_model.py`.
 - The second volume corresponds to the created bucket, where we will store the Whisper model once downloaded.
 Therefore, this bucket needs to be with Read-Write (RW) permission, since we will write in it.
 Make sure to name it correctly, and specify the alias you used during bucket creation.

-To launch this job, we will use a `pip install` command, to install the necessary libraries (from the `ai-training-examples/apps/streamlit/whisper/requirements.txt` file), and subsequently, we will execute the python script for Whisper download.
+To launch this job, we will use a `pip install` command, to install the necessary libraries (from the `ai-training-examples/apps/streamlit/whisper/requirements.txt` file) and, subsequently, we will execute the python script for Whisper download.

 These steps can be summed up in the following command, which contains all the points mentioned above: